 - We assign lowest priority to the selection of fellows who already possess language fluency equivalent to educated native speakers

-You will submit the following on the online form:
+You will be required to submit the following materials:

 - FLAS essay